Finding Dental Services

 Californians may access oral health care and dental services in a variety of ways.
 These resources will help you enroll in dental insurance plans and find a dentist that accepts your insurance coverage.

-Child Health and Disability Prevention Program, you can find a dentist that accepts Denti-Cal insurance coverage through these two websites:
+Child Health and Disability Prevention Program, you can find a dentist that accepts Denti-Cal insurance coverage through this web site Smile California

 Medi-Cal members can also call the California Department of Health Care Services’ Beneficiary Customer Service Line at 1-800-322-6384 if they are having problems finding a dentist.